magentabusiness/magentabusiness.github.io/_includes/docs/reference/coap-api.md

 CoAP protocol is UDP based, but similar to HTTP it uses request-response model.
 CoAP observes [option](https://tools.ietf.org/html/rfc7641) allows to subscribe to resources and receive notifications on resource change.

-ThingsBoard server nodes act as a CoAP Server that supports both regular and observe requests.
+IoT Hub server nodes act as a CoAP Server that supports both regular and observe requests.

 ##### Client libraries setup